Krishnacoder24/nyayai/README.md

 fine-tunes InLegalBERT with the HuggingFace `Trainer` API, saving both model weights and the tokenizer into `model/checkpoint/` (so a future retrain from a different base checkpoint can never end up paired with a stale tokenizer).
-No numbers to report yet since none of this has actually run — hyperparameters in `train.py` are reasonable BERT-fine-tuning defaults, not empirically tuned for this task.
+Hyperparameters in `train.py` are reasonable BERT-fine-tuning defaults, not empirically tuned for this task - a good next step if detection quality needs improving is a sweep, not a rewrite.

-after a real run, remember to `dvc add model/checkpoint` and push (see "data & model versioning" below) — otherwise the checkpoint only exists on whatever machine trained it.
+after any future retrain, remember to `dvc add model/checkpoint` and push (see "data & model versioning" below) — otherwise the new checkpoint only exists on whatever machine trained it.

 ---